 |

-Martin von Wagner donates his entire art collection and a large part of his fortune to the Aesthetical Attribute of the university.
-Establishment of the Martin von Wagner Museum, which evolves into an important museum of antique art after the additional purchase of the Feoli Collection (1872) with about 500 Greek and Etruscan pieces of pottery.
+Martin von Wagner donates his entire art collection and a large part of his fortune to the university's Aesthetic Attribute; establishment of the Martin von Wagner Museum, which develops into an important museum of ancient art through the acquisition of the Feoli Collection (1872) with around 500 Greek and Etruscan clay vessels

 |